-MCV’s Medicine with Pride: This Medical Campus group’s mission is to advocate for sexual and gender minority students and to educate fellow classmates on LGBTQ+ issue to beer serve patients.
+MCV’s Medicine with Pride: This Medical Campus group’s mission is to advocate for sexual and gender minority students and to educate fellow classmates on LGBTQ+ issue to better serve patients.
 Email: medprideVCU@gmail.com

 oSTEM at VCU: Out in Science, Technology, Engineering, and Mathematics is a national LGBTQ arming organization that aims to provide services and support for students in science, technology, engineering, and mathematics and to create a dynamic network between students and professionals in industry and academia.

 Queer Action: This student group’s mission centers around activism and advocacy for LGBTQ+ students and populations for the VCU and greater Richmond area.
-This group meets Thursdays at 8pm in the Student Commons.
 Email: email@example.com.